 01 of 05

 Outfitting a first apartment kitchen can become an exercise in wasteful spending if you're not careful.
 Items you think you absolutely need to have wind up getting tossed in a drawer and never used after one or two tries - like a garlic press or melon baller.
-Assuming a first apartment has a relatively small kitchen, finding things that do double duty is a good idea.
-For example a Keurig can be used to make coffee, tea, hot chocolate or just hot water.
+Assuming the first apartment has a relatively small kitchen, finding things that do double duty is a good idea.
+For example, a Keurig can be used to make coffee, tea, hot chocolate or just hot water.

 - Pots and pans: small fry pan, medium fry pan, small pot, large pot, dutch oven

 - Bakeware: cookie sheet, jelly roll pan, 9x13 and 8x8 glass baking dish.

 - Drinking glasses - 4-8 small and 4-8 large